-The Asian Symposium on Education, Equity and Social Justice – August 7-8, 2018 in Fukuoka, Japan »
+The Asian Symposium on Education, Equity and Social Justice – Friday and Saturday, March 22-23, 2019 in Hiroshima, Japan »

 About EQUIS 2019

-Welcome to the 5th Asian Symposium on Education, Equity and Social Justice, which is being held on Tuesday, August 7 and Wednesday, August 8, 2018 at the Hotel Clio Court Hakata in Fukuoka, Japan.
-EQUIS 2018 is being organized in partnership with the 3rd International Conference on the Globalization of Second Language Acquisition and Teacher Education (G-SLATE 2018).
+Welcome to the 6th Asian Symposium on Education, Equity and Social Justice (EQUIS 2019) to be held Friday and Saturday, March 22-23, 2019 at the Mitsui Garden Hotel in Hiroshima, Japan.
+This symposium will be held jointly with the 3rd Asian Symposium on Development (AST4D 2019) and the 4th Conference on Sustainable Business, Energy and Development in Asia (COSDA 2019).

 EQUIS 2019 is a small, international, peer-reviewed conference with a limited number of oral and poster presentation time slots.
 We encourage all interested participants to submit presentations as early as possible.
 Please note that submissions and registration will close when the event has reached its capacity.